gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Would you like to borrow this one?
 Or how about these two?"
-She walked out of the shaper's house with an armload of books and stars in her eyes, then sat down on his porch and started to read the first one while her parents vainly tried to persuade the old turtle to take a jar of home-made jam as a thank-you.
+She walked out of the shaper's house with an armload of books and stars in her eyes, then sat down on his porch and started to read the first one while her parents vainly tried to persuade the old tortoise to take a jar of home-made jam as a thank-you.

 Gumption had shown up a few months later.
 His family hadn't brought him---the village goats weren't bookish people---and